 For companies considering acquisitions, an M&A blueprint should target specific growth themes and boundary conditions that reflect a comprehensive self-assessment of a company’s competitive advantages as well as the compelling strategy requirements for its business model that make it well suited to pursue M&A in a specific area.
 For example, a personal lines P&C carrier’s corporate strategy included enhancing customer growth through a digital engagement platform.
 Confident in the company’s ability to rapidly scale new businesses, managers decided that a program of M&A to acquire the various components of an integrated, direct-to-consumer platform would be the best way to accelerate domestic growth and support international expansion.

-Moral of the story, make sure you have your value proposition organized so you can tell the most compelling story to your potential buyers who likely know exactly what they are looking to acquire.
+Moral of the story, make sure you have your value proposition organized so you can tell the most compelling story to your potential business buyers who likely know exactly what they are looking to acquire.

-Who is buying Medicare books of business?
+Who is buying insurance agencies?

 - Larger FMOs with a focus on Medicare agent and Medicare sales growth.